Memorial Wall Rock Climbing

 From the entrance to the Auburn cliffs valley, this is the darker colored rock immediately to the right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Memorial Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Memorial Wall:

 Featured Route For Memorial Wall